cdaein/vite-plugin-ssam-git/README.md

 ## How it works

+When the plugin is run, it first checks whether `git` is available on the machine and then checks for whether the project directory is already a git repo or not.
+If it's not, it will run `git init` to create a new one.

 When `ssam:git` message is sent to the plugin from a client, the plugin commits to the Git and sends back `ssam:git-success` message to the client with the commit hash.
 Ssam then uses this info to export an image with the hash.
 The plugin sends `ssam:log` message when git commit is successful, and it sends `ssam:warn` for errors.

 ## How to use